ReneTC/Bias_vs_variance_article/article.md

 Somewhere in between there is some good balance between being too dumb and too smart.

-Making a model dumber is called regularization and i showed you that by reducing the polynomial degrees in a polymoial fit.
+Making a model dumber is called regularization and i showed you that by reducing the polynomial degrees in a polynomial fit.

 When using regularization in a neural network it's called dropout or optimizing via brain damage so we just simply remove connections between neurons to make it dumber.